"Quality Outdoor Living Since 1995"

 1. What’s your primary goal?
 Rain protection, shade, snow coverage, or extending your living space year-round?
 Your answer narrows the material and style immediately.

 2. What’s your snow load zone?
 Check with your municipality or ask your contractor.
-This determines whether vinyl is even an option and what engineering your cover needs.
+This determines whether vinyl is even an option and how the cover needs to be built.

 3. Attached or freestanding?
 Look at where your patio sits relative to the house.
 If it’s right against the wall, attached is usually the better call.
 Detached patio?
 Freestanding.